 - 1 tsp Salt

 - 1 Egg beaten to brush the pizza crust

 - Extra cheese cut into fingers for stuffed crust

 - Toppings of your choice

-Combine the milk and veg oil in a jug and warm in microwave until just warm, add sachet of yeast and leave for 5mins
+Combine the water and sugar in a jug and heat in microwave until just warm, add tbsp of yeast, whisk and leave for 15mins

 Pour into the flour and combine with a fork

-To create a thicker crust stop once you've reached the sides, to create a stuffed crust keep teasing the dough out until you have an overhang of about 1".
+To create a thicker crust stop once you've reached the sides, to create a stuffed crust keep teasing the dough out until you have an overhang of about 1 inch.

 Carbs per slice if cut into 8 - 34g

 Below are some more images of Pizza I've made recently but this time I used Doves Farm Strong White Flour, you need to add 1/4 tsp of white vinegar to the recipe above, two eggs and 4blsp of oil.
 The mixture isn't so easy to mould into a stuffed crust but the end result is a lovely light base.
 The cheesy dough balls you can see in the picture were made using an Isabel's Dough Ball Mix, I thoroughly recommend them as they're very morish!